Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 Situation 1: Total Loss on a New Car

-A new car can lose 10–20% of its value the moment it drives off the lot, and up to 30% within the first two years.
-If you total a car you bought six months ago for $42,000, your ACV payout might only be around $35,000 — leaving you $7,000 short to replace it with an equivalent new model.
+A new car can lose roughly 16% of its value in the first year alone, and retain only about 45% of its original value over five years.
+If you total a car you bought six months ago for $42,000, your ACV payout might only be around $30,000–$34,000 — leaving you thousands short to replace it with an equivalent new model.

 This is where add-on coverages come in.